 | Effect on feel | Levels dynamics, may reduce pick sensitivity | Softens attacks, creates bloom, changes dynamic arc |

 The practical difference is where the effect lives in the signal chain.
 A compressor pedal operates on the signal before the amp processes it.
 Sag operates after the preamp stage has done its work.
-A compressed signal through a non-sagging amp feels different from an uncompressed signal through a sagging one — even if the measured output curves are similar.
+A compressed signal through a non-sagging amp feels different from an uncompressed signal through a sagging one, even if the measured output curves are similar.
 Players who use both compressor pedals and tube amps are layering two different kinds of dynamic shaping on top of each other, which is part of why the Nashville session clean tone sounds the way it does.

 Why Sag Changes Feel More Than Sound

-The reason sag comes up in feel discussions more than sound discussions is that its effect is most pronounced on dynamic response — how the amp behaves differently depending on how hard you play.
+The reason sag comes up in feel discussions more than sound discussions is that its effect is most pronounced on dynamic response: how the amp behaves differently depending on how hard you play.

 Hard attacks get softened.
 When you dig in, the voltage drop rounds the leading edge of the transient.
-Aggressive playing feels more manageable — the pick attack registers, but the note doesn't spit back at you with full force.
+Aggressive playing feels more manageable.
+The pick attack registers, but the note doesn't spit back at you with full force.

 Light passages feel more present.
 Because the power supply doesn't sag when you play softly, quiet playing retains full voltage.
 The subjective dynamic range between soft and loud is wider than the actual volume difference would suggest.

 Palm mutes develop a characteristic shape.
 A brief sag on a mute's attack followed by quick recovery produces a bump that tighter amps don't generate.
-This is partly why the classic OD808-into-high-gain-amp technique works — the overdrive's output stage provides its own buffering before the power amp section, tightening the sag response and letting palm mutes punch through with more definition.
+This is partly why the classic OD808-into-high-gain-amp technique works.
+The overdrive's output stage provides its own buffering before the power amp section, tightening the sag response and letting palm mutes punch through with more definition.

 Held notes sustain differently.
 A note played into a sagging amp has an arc: the initial attack is slightly rounded, the note then blooms as the supply recovers, and then it trails off normally.
 This is the "violin-like sustain" quality associated with cranked vintage Fenders and vintage Marshall Plexis.
-It's not just gain — it's the voltage arc.
+It's not just gain; it's the voltage arc.

 Which Amp Designs Have More or Less Sag